-Children may cycle to school if accompanied by an adult but we cannot ensure the safety of bicycles left on site.
-All children who wish to come by bike require a cycling permit, which is obtainable from the school office.
+Children may cycle to school if accompanied by an adult.
+Although we have bike racks, we cannot ensure the safety of bicycles left on site.

 In the winter months children should wear bright or reflective clothing so they can be easily seen.

 Should an adult responsible for meeting a child be unavoidably detained, we tell children always to come back into school and tell a teacher.
 We will keep them in the entrance hall and try to contact the parents.
 If you can warn us when you are delayed we will send children to the entrance hall to wait.

 If you make a change to the normal arrangements please make sure that you have informed the class teacher or the School Office and that your child knows who is collecting them.
 We recommend that you establish a code word with your child, which you only give to people you have authorised to collect them or let us know, and we will tell them who to expect.